MikeBakinovski/DevOps_Fundamentals/01 Subnets_Homework/Task_1/README.md

 c.
 7.202.146.23 /21 <br/>
 ---
 #### Answer 1
-To simplify such calculations in the future, I wrote a network calculator.
+To simplify such calculations in the future, I wrote a network calculator.<br/>
 Application ask to enter IP address with mask and return all required attributes.
 ![](https://github.com/MikeBakinovski/DevOps_Fundamentals/blob/main/01%20Subnets_Homework/Task_1/Net_Atr.JPG)